carbynestack/carbynestack.github.io/docs/getting-started/platform-setup.md

     kubectl apply -f knative-serving.yaml
     ```

-    The configuration above will also increase knative's default
+    The configuration above will also increase Knative's default
     [max-revision-timeout-seconds](https://knative.dev/v1.9-docs/serving/configuration/config-defaults/#revision-timeout-seconds)
     from `600` to `36000` seconds (10h).
 This is required as ephemeral
-    computations are executed as -called knative activations and are therefore
+    computations are executed as so-called Knative activations and are therefore
     subject to its configuration.

 ### Postgres Operator